JamesGopsill/ultimaker-client/README.md

 We are looking at implementing digest authentication in the future but primary objective for now is to provide the functionality required for our agent-based manufacturing research program.

 It is also an **unofficial** open-source client for connecting to your Ultimaker.
+It is being designed to be isomorphic so it should run both in Node.js and in the Browser.

 ## Configuring the Ultimaker